-The procedure is performed under deep sedation (as opposed to full general anaesthetic), allowing a faster recovery.
-An incision in the breast crease, armpit or around the nipple, is made 4-6cm in length depending on the size of the implant.
+The procedure is performed under deep sedation or combination sedation and light general anaesthetic, allowing a faster recovery.
+An incision in the breast crease, armpit or around the nipple, is made 3-4 cm in length depending on the size of the implant.
 A small amount of muscle is incised to allow access under the pectoralis muscle, and the implant is inserted in the pocket created.
 The various layers are closed with absorbable sutures and a garment is applied to top of the breast area to assist with positioning and stabilisation.

 Post op recovery

 Pain killers are general required for 3-4 days.
 Exercise and lifting should be avoided for a least 2 weeks.
 Vigorous walking can be started after 2 weeks, exercise bike after 4 wks and gym, running and swimming after 6 weeks.
 Avoid contact sport for 3 months.
 Most patients can return to sedentary work after 5-7 days.
 There will be some swelling and bruising which will take 3-4 weeks to resolve and the breast size should reduce by 5-10% as a result.

 Post operative medications are not included, and are around $30-80.
 Implant options include $800 for polyurethane or $700 for tear drop/anatomical implants.
 Dual plane dissection, Keller funnel for smaller incisions, all attract a higher charge.
 Capsular contracture insurance is also available.